draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 ```

 ## <a id="ControllerCommonParameters"></a>Section: `Parameters Common to All Controller Modules`

-Parameters that are common to all Controller Modules (these parameters are supported by the base ControllerModule class).
-Each of these parameters is only relevant for distributed fuzzing, and will have no effect on standalone execution.
+Parameters that are common to all core Controller Modules (these parameters are supported by the base ControllerModulePattern class).
+Note that some are relevant ONLY for distributed fuzzing and will have no effect on standalone execution.

+### `controller.keepAllSeeds`

+Value type: `<bool>`

+Status: Optional

+Default value: true

+Usage: If set to true, all seed testcases will be saved and inserted into the fuzzing queue regardless of their coverage or quality.
+If set to false, only testcases that the feedback module decides to keep (eg have new coverage) will be kept.
+When set to true, more care should be given to seed redundancy and quality.

 ### `controller.corpusInitialUpdateMins`

 Value type: `<int>`

-Status: Optional
+Status: Optional - Distributed fuzzing only

 Default value: 5

 Usage: This sets the minimum number of minutes that must pass before the controller will perform the first corpus update.
 Do not configure this parameter to be smaller than 5min unless you are using a very small number of VMFs.

+### `controller.batchSize`

+Value type: `<int>`

+Status: Optional - Distributed fuzzing only

+Default value: 1000

+Usage: This sets a maximum number of new test cases that will be pulled in from the server at once.
+All the test cases will eventually be pulled in, but this parameter limits how many get pulled in at once (in order to limit the RAM usage by VMF).
+When this value is too large, VMF will use an excessive amount of RAM (with resulting slow downs, consequently this value may need to be set to be smaller if the test cases are large).

 ### `controller.corpusUpdateRateMins`

 Value type: `<int>`

-Status: Optional
+Status: Optional - Distributed fuzzing only

 Default value: 5